Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 This means that the prospect is genuinely interested and is ready to buy.

-However, there is still a chance for an abandoned cart when choosing the payment options.
+However, there is still a chance of an abandoned cart when choosing payment options.

 A lot of prospects tend to change their interest based on the available payment options or payment methods.